WeedTuber

 Popular weedtubers may have 300,000 or more channel subscribers.
 One (Joel Hradecky) has over one million as of early 2017.
 MassRoots listed 10 channels with over 100,000 subscribers in mid 2016.
 The term "weedtuber" began to appear on Google Trends in early 2015.
+Other big name weedtubers include Erick Khan and RawOG420.
+As of 2025 Dope as Yola (Thomas Araujo) is the most followed weedtuber with 2 million followers on YouTube becoming the first weedtuber to reach the mark.